 Iron Banner Challenges

 Iron Banner bounties are gone.
 You’ll no longer have four bounties to pick up from Saladin, instead, you will have Iron Banner Challenges that reward you with gear.
 These challenges are displayed on the Iron Banner node and are labelled in-game as Weekly Challenges - hence the general confusion around them.
 An Iron Banner Challenge typically involves completing matches while using a specific subclass type.
+Here are the challenges (check in-game to see which subclass element you must use):

 Completing an Iron Banner Challenge will get you one marker on the aforementioned Iron Banner rank boost.
 There are four Iron Banner Challenges to complete during every Iron Banner event.
 A challenge is unlocked each day for the first four days of the event for players to tackle.
 Don’t feel you have to log in each day to do the challenge; they will all be available to complete even if you wait four days to play.
 That is to say, if you log in for the first time on the fifth day of the Iron Banner event, you can do all four Iron Banner Challenges in a single day, or throughout the remainder of the event.